23/resumable.js/README.md

 ### Handling GET (or `test()` requests)

-This allow uploads to be resumed after browser restarts and even across browsers (in theory you could even run the same file upload across multiple tabs or different browsers).
+This will allow uploads to be resumed after browser restarts and even across browsers (in theory you could even run the same file upload across multiple tabs or different browsers).
 The `POST` data requests listed are required to use Resumable.js to receive data, but you can extend support by implementing a corresponding `GET` request with the same parameters:

 * If this request return a `200` HTTP code, the chunks is assumed to have been completed.
 * If the request returns anything else, the chunk will be uploaded in the standard fashion.